Skip to main content

 After changing the privacy mode, you need to remove and re-add the bot to any existing group chats for the change to take effect.
 New groups added after the change will work automatically.

-1. Open Telegram and search for your bot by its @username
+1. Open Telegram and search for your bot by @username.

 Troubleshooting